WebDevelopmentGehirn/MainWebPage/README.md

 # Web Page Gehirn Research Group

+> [!IMPORTANT]
+> This README is under construction, any further fix need to be approved by Team Leads

 ## Why is this project being made?

 This project serves as a pivotal initiative for our esteemed Research Group.
 With a definitive goal in mind, we aim to enhance our online presence by undertaking a comprehensive revamp of our existing website and blog.
 The primary objective is to execute a strategic and progressive development approach, phased to align with the evolving needs and advancements in the digital landscape.